varnish/toolbox/vcls/invalidate/README.md

 in an easily integrable package.

-You'll find two folders: `invalidate_os/` targets the open-source version of Varnish Cache, and `invalidate_plus/` target the Enterprise version, Varnish Cache Plus.
+You'll find two folders: `invalidate_os/` targets the open-source version of Varnish Cache, and `invalidate_plus/` targets the Enterprise version, Varnish Cache Plus.

 Both implement the same HTTP interface, but invalidate_plus/invalidate.vcl`